KiandaBPM/docs/content/docs/platform/controls/properties.md

 The options within the Field properties menu are:

-- Show Title - show the title of the field
+- **Show Title** - show the title of the field
-- Required - tick this checkbox to make this field mandatory for users to fill out (this will be denoted by an asterix beside the field name)
+- **Required** - tick this checkbox to make this field mandatory for users to fill out (this will be denoted by an asterix beside the field name)
-- Enabled - tick this checkbox to make the field enabled for users to fill out
+- **Enabled** - tick this checkbox to make the field enabled for users to fill out
-- Visible - tick this checkbox to make the field visible to users
+- **Visible** - tick this checkbox to make the field visible to users
-- Layout - change the width of the field by clicking on the bar in the Layout box until you see the desired size.
-Click on the arrow beside Layout to see the Mobile Layout and click on the bar to change the width of the text box for mobile use.
+- **Layout** - change the width of the field by clicking on the bar in the Layout box until you see the desired size.
+Click on the arrow beside Layout to see the Mobile Layout and click on the bar to change the width of the field when viewed on a mobile phone.

 ![Changing text box width](/images/textboxsize-frame.png)